 Most mixers have some ability to send at least a universal monitor mix to the stage.
-This is typically done with auxiliary sends (aux sends for short).
-Let’s say a mixer has one aux send.
-Each channel has an aux send knob that controls the level of that channel in the mixer’s aux output.
+This is typically done with auxiliary buses (aux buses for short).
+Let’s say a mixer has one aux bus.
+Each channel has an aux send knob that controls the level of that channel in the mixer’s aux bus.
 You build your monitor mix by setting the aux-send levels for all channels you want in the monitors.
 Route the aux output to one or more stage monitors, and you have a monitor mix that you can control separately from the main mix.

-Assuming that you’re using aux sends exclusively for monitors, the number of aux sends you have determines the number of discrete monitor mixes you can create.
+Assuming that you’re using aux buses exclusively for monitors, the number of aux buses you have determines the number of discrete monitor mixes you can create.
 Most affordable mixers have one or two.
-Two aux sends gives you two separate mixes; six aux sends means six separate mixes.
-Note that aux sends are typically mono, so a performer needing a stereo monitor mix (such as a keyboardist using stereo in-ear monitors) will need two aux channels—one for left, one for right.
-Keep this in mind when determining how many aux sends you need.
+Two aux buses give you two separate mixes; six aux buses means six separate mixes.
+Note that aux buses and their sends are typically mono, so a performer who needs a stereo monitor mix (such as a keyboardist using stereo in-ear monitors) will need two aux buses: one for left, one for right.
+Keep this in mind when determining how many aux buses you need.

-Good News: StudioLive mixers have lots of aux sends for creating discrete monitor mixes—4 to 10, depending on the model.
-(Recently, PreSonus announced the StudioLive 32.4.2AI, which will have 14 auxes.)
-All aux sends on StudioLive mixers feature all of the same feedback-busting, frequency-balancing, dynamic-processing goodness found on the channels themselves.
+Good news: StudioLive mixers have lots of aux buses for creating discrete monitor mixes: 4 to 14, depending on the model.
+All aux buses on StudioLive mixers feature all of the same feedback-busting, frequency-balancing, dynamic-processing goodness found on the channels.
 You can create a slew of high-quality, individual mixes for your performers without spending an additional penny beyond the cost of the StudioLive and monitors.

-Even better, the monitor (aux) sends in StudioLive mixers can be wirelessly controlled from an Apple iPad®, iPhone®, or iPod touch®, using free software.
-With free PreSonus QMix™ software for iPhone and iPod touch, up to ten worship musicians—and for that matter, the choir director and pastor—can simultaneously control their own StudioLive monitor (aux) mixes.
+Even better, the aux sends in StudioLive AI-series mixers can be wirelessly controlled from an Apple iPad®, iPhone®, or iPod touch®, using free software.
+With free PreSonus QMix™-AI software for iPhone and iPod touch, up to 14 worship musicians—and for that matter, the choir director and pastor—can simultaneously control their own StudioLive monitor (aux) mixes.

 More advanced users can have complete control of the aux-mix send level and panning (for linked auxes) for each channel from the Aux View.
-Using Virtual StudioLive’s security features, you can let each musician create a personal monitor mix—or restrict them to the Wheel of Me while you create their mix.
+Using the StudioLive AI mixer’s security features, you can let each musician create a personal monitor mix—or restrict them to the Wheel of Me while you create their mix.

 How can I get better at mixing when I can’t hear the speaker system very well from the mix position at my church?

-Good News: You don’t have to stay at the mix position.
-StudioLive Remote for iPad, available free from the Apple App Store, provides almost complete control of any StudioLive mixer.
-So you can wirelessly control the front-of-house mix, processing, routing, and more from anywhere in the sanctuary—even in the choir loft.
+Good news: You don’t have to stay at the mix position.
+SL Remote-AI for iPad, available free from the Apple App Store, provides almost complete, direct, wireless control of any StudioLive AI-series mixer.
+With just the mixer, an iPad, and a wireless router, you can wirelessly control the front-of-house mix, processing, routing, and more from anywhere in the sanctuary—even in the choir loft.
 Even better, the volunteer running sound for your service doesn’t have to be isolated from the rest of the community.
 They can mix right from their pew!